chrchang/plink-ng/2.0/ReadMe.md

 * A PLINK 1 .bed is a valid .pgen.
 * In addition, .pgen can represent multiallelic, phased, and/or dosage information.
-As of this writing, software support for multiallelic dosages does not exist yet, but it does for any other combination of these attributes (e.g. multiallelic+phased or phased+dosage).
+As of this writing, software support for multiallelic dosages does not exist yet, but it does for the other attribute pairs (multiallelic+phased, phased+dosage).
-* .pgen CANNOT represent genotype probability triplets.
-It also cannot store read depths, per-call quality scores, etc.  While plink2 can *filter* on the aforementioned BGEN/VCF fields during import, it cannot re-export or do anything else with them.
+* **.pgen CANNOT represent genotype probability triplets.
+It also cannot store read depths, per-call quality scores, etc.**  While plink2 can *filter* on the aforementioned BGEN/VCF fields during import, it cannot re-export or do anything else with them.
 Use other software, such as bcftools (https://samtools.github.io/bcftools/bcftools.html ) or qctool2 (www.well.ox.ac.uk/~gav/qctool_v2/ ) when you must retain any of these